-Growing Crimson Sweet Watermelon Garden Seeds
+Growing Non-GMO Crimson Sweet Watermelon Vegetable Seeds

 - Latin Name: Citrullus lanatus

-- Days to Maturity: 80-90 days
+- Days to Maturity: 80-90

-- Planting Depth: 1-1-½"
+- Seeding Depth: 1"

-- Plant Spacing: 3-5’
+- Plant Spacing: 6-8 feet

-- Row Spacing: 5-8’
+- Row Spacing: 6-8 feet

-- Growth Habit: Spreading-vine
+- Growth Habit: Heavy-trailing mound

 - Light Preference: Full sun

 When it comes to harvesting watermelons of all types, there are some tips and tricks for scoping out ripeness.
 Visual cues such as checking the color on the bottom will show an off-white color if they’re still unripe.
 Crimson Sweet watermelons will be ripe once you see more of a yellow hue.
 Textural signs are the classic “thump” method as well as the gentle press.
 For “thumping” give a light knock on the rind to hear a hollow sound which indicates full maturity.

 Crimson Sweet Watermelon Seeds Per Package:

-- 1 oz - Approximately 420 Seeds
+- 1 oz - Wholesale - Approximately 420 Seeds

-- 4 oz - Approximately 1,680 Seeds
+- 4 oz - Wholesale - Approximately 1,680 Seeds

-- 1 lb - Approximately 6,720 Seeds
+- 1 lb - Wholesale - Approximately 6,720 Seeds

-- 5 lbs - Approximately 33,600 Seeds
+- 5 lb - Bulk - Approximately 33,600 Seeds

-- 25 lbs - Approximately 168,000 Seeds
+- 25 lb - Bulk - Approximately 168,000 Seeds

 Non-GMO Crimson Sweet watermelon seeds are available for Fast Free Shipping on orders over $45.